 In 1976, Richard earned a PhD at Kent State University, his doctoral dissertation inspired by the student riots that occurred there in May of 1970: the incident still haunts his dreams.
 (Remember the Crosby, Stills, Nash song about Kent State University shootings, "Four Dead in O-H-I-O. I remember it well.
 I was there when the shooting began.)

-After leaving the priesthood, Connie taught philosophy for 16 years.
-During this time he also worked as a free-lance journalist, writing articles for such papers as the Cleveland Plain Dealer, daily edition, and The Sunday Magazine, as well as for a variety of other newspapers, magazines, and journals.
+After earning his degree, Conrath held a position as a philosophy professor for sixteen years and also worked as a freelance journalist, writing articles for such papers as The Cleveland Plain Dealer and The Sunday Magazine, as well as for a variety of other newspapers, magazines and journals.

-In the second book in the series of Cooper mysteries, Blood Moon Rising, Cooper continues to search for his son as he tries to unravel the murder of a friend in Ohio and the disappearance of two young college girls.
-Blood Moon Rising takes on an international flavor as Cooper runs into Communist haters, fascist militants, and dealers in body parts.
+In the second book, Blood Moon Rising, Cooper continues to search for his son as he tries to unravel a grisly murder of a friend and the disappearance of two young college students in south Florida.
+Blood Moon Rising takes on an international flavor as Cooper runs into a Russian mobster and deadly dealers of human trafficking.

 Over the course of the three novels, Cooper falls deeper and deeper into the darker side of himself, revealed through bad ass characters, friends--good friends--who would do anything for Cooper.
 Anything.